Residential Requirements in Response to COVID-19

 - Drinking games are allowed outdoors with no sharing of drinks

 - Gatherings must happen in designated areas only and using the QR codes

 - All people attending a gathering must scan into the courtyard via QR code

 Emergency Response and Dean On-Call Protocol

 On-call services from DSA and Campus Safety will still be available to students living on campus.
 In the event of an emergency, students can immediately contact the proctor on-call at 909.717.7183 or Campus Safety at 909.607.2000.
 In the case of an illness not requiring immediate emergency care, Student Health Services can be contacted at 909.621.8222.

 When possible, on-call responses may occur virtually via Zoom, phone call, text message, or email.
-If an in-person response is needed, the on-call staff and student(s) requiring assistance will wear personal protective equipment (PPE) and may meet in large spaces where six feet of distance can be maintained at all times.
-On-call staff will take a student’s temperatures using a temporal thermometer before determining if they can assist a student in person.
+If an in-person response is needed, the on-call staff and student(s) requiring assistance will wear personal protective equipment (PPE) at all times.
 Students will be connected with Student Health Services (SHS), Monsour Counseling and Psychological Services (MCAPS), and/or telehealth services.
 See “Health and Wellness” below for more details on how these resources will operate.